Available Types of Need-Based Aid

 Financial Aid Cost of Attendance and Financial Aid Awards

-Students who file a FAFSA will be offered need based aid up to the Cost of Attendance (click here for the 2016-2017 Financial Aid Cost of Attendance).
+Students who file a FAFSA will be offered need based aid up to the Cost of Attendance (click here for the 2017-2018 Financial Aid Cost of Study).
 The total of all financial aid awarded may not exceed the Cost of Attendance.
 A Financial Aid Award Letter, which may consist of grants, scholarships, loans, Federal Work Study, and any other funding, will be provided to accepted and enrolled students who file a FAFSA.
 The types of aid a student receives depends on individual circumstances; loans are the only type of financial aid guaranteed for all students who file a FAFSA (assuming that the student does not have other aid that meets or exceeds the Cost of Attendance).